cesar-gz/Project-0/Possible fixes.md

 - "git restore [copy and paste the path of the "modified" file here without the brackets]" will get rid of those "modifed" files warning preventing
 - I tried adding a git ignore so that git doesnt track the .eslintcache that apparently generates the 11,000 files whenever something compiles

-some things I saw when went through the video again that may or may not help
+some things I saw when I went through the video again that may or may not help
 - you can try install these in your terminal and then try to "npm start"

 1)npm install bootstrap